kskels/lab-openshift-workshop/README.md

 ==================

-This is content repository for an interactive workshop that helps users to get familiar with *Kubernetes* and *OpenShift Container Platform 4* core concepts focusing on declarative application deployment using `YAML` manifests.
+This is a content repository for an interactive workshop that helps users to get familiar with *Kubernetes* and *OpenShift Container Platform 4* core concepts.
+The workshop focuses on declarative application deployment using `YAML` manifests.

-See *YouTube* instructions video for information on [OpenShift Homeroom](https://www.youtube.com/watch?v=HxBfCRGCvyc&t=251s) learning environment and how to deploy this lab onto your own *OpenShift* cluster.
+See [YouTube instructions video](https://www.youtube.com/watch?v=HxBfCRGCvyc&t=251s) for information on *OpenShift Homeroom* learning environment and how to deploy this lab onto your own *OpenShift 4* cluster.

 ### Deploy the Workshop